ivangabriele/blog/_posts/2018-01-26-the-story-of-a-factory-light.md

 At first, it worked very well for them.
 However, a few years later, they noticed that the productivity of their workers decreased, month after month.
 They thus tried everything they could to fix that.
 From higher pressure to better rewards.
 But nothing really worked.
 At least not by a long shot.

-So they did what any good businessperson would do in the 1970's.
+So, they did what any good businessperson would do in the 1970's.
 They hired an expert !

 His business card title was this kind of title that looks daunting, although – or because – you don't understand it.

 Anyway, they met him.
 They told all about their productivity issues and everything they tried so far.
 He listened, looked unimpressed, and answered that he would stay in the factory during two weeks in order to "observe" the environment.
-It goes without saying that it was shorter than eveything they expected !
+It goes without saying that it was shorter than everything they expected !
 This answer both relieved and worried them at the same time.
 The relief part came from his exorbitant daily cost.
 The worry one came from their own self-esteem.

-So the expert came to the factory.
+The expert came to the factory.
 He observed.
 He took notes.
 He went through the internal reports.
 He even talked to some people.
 He looked involved.

-Once the two weeks had passed, he invited them to the long-awaited meeting.
+And after the two weeks passed, he invited them to the long-awaited meeting.
 They were in a hurry to hear his outcome.

 Since he was an expert, or maybe because he needed to justify the number of zeros on the invoice he was about to send them, he put on the table a big pile of paper.
 A lot of of sheets filled with analyses and suggestions.
 The title was something even better than any report they had never seen so far: *« Audit Report »*.
 Suffice it to say that it was the cream of the crop of the reports during the 1970's.